shiwunan/GEN_IMG/README.md

  Generative string art based on images.

 ## USAGE
-  Change the source of the `img` tag to the location of the image that you want to process.
+  Change the source of the `image` tag to the location of the image that you want to process.
 Use the SVG Export extension to save the SVG.